ykubo82/bioCHL/README.md

-# Neuronal learning rule based on predicting its future activity?
+# Neurons learn by predicting its expected future activity to minimize surprise.

 To run the spiking neural networks with the predictions, go:
 ```